Natholmen

-It is a gated community that is connected to the mainland by a private bridge.
+The island is a gated community that is connected to the mainland by a private bridge.
 However, there is a parking lot by the gate, which can be accessed by pedestrians.
 There is also a public bus route to the island (route 163).
 Attractions on the island include Sandbukta ("sand bay"), which is a beach on its eastern side.
 It is also a common destination for recreational activities such as camping, paddling, sea trout fishing, hiking, and sailing.
-It has surrounding views of the Tønsbergfjord and islands such as Stauper.
-A former customs booth on the island, known as Blåsen, has also become a landmark.
+It has surrounding views of the Tønsbergfjord and the nearby Stauper islands.
+A former customs station on the island, known as Blåsen, has also become a landmark.
 The island hosts annual summer camps for the Queer Youth Festival and the YWCA-YMCA Guides and Scouts of Norway.

 Etymology

 The name Natholmen ("night islet") derives from the older days when the island was used overnight for local fishermen.
 One theory of the name’s origin is that fishermen stayed here overnight, hence the island was named nattholmen or "night islet".
 This theory is however unlikely to be true.
 Another theory is that the word “Nat” derives from nate (soak, wet).

-The island was named Hnatholmanom in written sources from 1398, while the oldest written form of the name was Knattholminn, which derives from "knottr", meaning rock ("fjellknatte") and "holmi", which means islet.
+The island was named "Hnatholmanom" in written sources from 1398, while the oldest written form of the name was Knattholminn, which derives from "knottr", meaning rock ("fjellknatte") and "holmi", which means islet.
 In words beginning with 'kn', the pronunciation of the letter k often disappears.
 In 1723, the island was named Knattholminn.